 You will be spoiled for beach choices in Costa Rica

 The country named for its rich coast is unsurprisingly and without a doubt one of the ultimate destinations in the world for beaches.
 The examples here come nowhere close to exhausting the list of mind-blowing beaches in Costa Rica.
 Realistically, you could rock up at just about any area of coastline on either side of the country and find a beach that would rival even the best that most countries have to offer.
+It is one of the top things to do in Costa Rica.

 About The Guest Blogger